For Information On Wiring turnouts, Go To the Section On Wiring Turnouts.

 The Tortoise is known to occasionally short out the DCC

 power while in motion and power routing a frog.
-I have seen
+Personally, I've not

 By using a DCC friendly turnout without power routing the frog, you will have a dead frog.
-If you have any locomotives that will stall on a dead frog, you should not consider the use of Tortoise switch machines.
 You can minimize your stalling possibilities by using turnouts with the smallest possible dead frog.
 Also, if your locomotive is not all wheel pick-up, making it so will decrease the likelihood that it will stall on a dead frog.

 SUGGESTION: Controlling a Tortoise - A Decoder Made Just For It!